 - Nori Flakes

 You know how much I love my spicy food, so, not surprisingly, I fell in love with the seasoning right away.
-I can’t wait to try in other recipes like this miso-glazed eggplant or my spicy orange tofu.
+It’s made my miso-glazed eggplant and my Japanese stir fry with udon noodles taste AMAZING.

 Are you a regular user of this spice?
 Show me some of the recipes you have used it in.